MUCS Brian Nichols joined the U.S. Coast Guard Band in 2003 and was named Principal Horn in 2005.

-Senior Chief Musician Brian Nichols joined the U.S. Coast Guard Band in 2003 and was named principal horn in 2005.
-Over the last fifteen years, MUCS Nichols has performed in nearly every state in the U.S, in addition to appearances in Canada, England, and Japan.
-He has led instrumental masterclasses in Minnesota, Florida, Texas, Utah, and Michigan, among others.
+Over his career, MUCS Nichols has performed in nearly every state in the U.S., in addition to appearances in Canada, England, Taiwan, Puerto Rico, and Japan.
 Prior to joining the U.S. Coast Guard Band, Brian served in the U.S. Army Band at West Point from 1998 to 2002.
-He is an alumnus of the Chautauqua Music Festival and the Brevard Music Center.
-He was a winner of Brevard Music Center’s Concerto Competition in 1997 and the Florida West Coast Youth Symphony Young Artist’s Contest in 1994.
-MUCS Nichols was a guest artist during the 2003 Northeast Women’s Brass Conference.
-As a soloist, Brian was featured in 2008 on the USCG Band’s tour of the southeast United States performing Camille Saint-Saens Morceau de Concert.
-In addition to his performing duties, he is also the Band’s Tour Logistics Coordinator.
+He is an alumnus of the Chautauqua Music Festival and Brevard Music Center.
+He is a past winner of concerto competitions at Brevard Music Center, the Florida West Coast Youth Symphony, and the Southeast Horn Workshop.
+MUCS Nichols has been a guest artist and clinician at universities all across the country and at numerous workshops including the Southeast Horn Workshop, the Northeast Women’s Brass Conference, The VCU Brass Fest, and the Northeast Horn Workshop.
+As a soloist, Brian was featured in 2008 on the USCG Band’s tour of the southeast United States performing Camille Saint-Saens’ Morceau de Concert.
+In 2009, he led the Horn section as featured soloists in Richard Schumann’s Konzerstucke.

-Notable engagements throughout his professional career include performances with the Smothers Brothers, John McDermott, Arlo Guthrie, Kevin Eubanks, Anne Murray, Dudley Moore, Mitch Miller, and the Irish Tenors.
-Brian holds a Bachelor of Arts Degree in Music from Florida State University where his instructor was William Capps.
-He has also recently studied horn with members of the Metropolitan Opera Orchestra, the Boston Symphony, and Dale Clevenger of the Chicago Symphony Orchestra.
+Notable engagements throughout his professional career include performances with the Boston Symphony, July 4th concerts with the New York Philharmonic, the Smothers Brothers, Arlo Guthrie, Kevin Eubanks, Anne Murray, Dudley Moore, Mitch Miller, and the Irish Tenors.
+Brian holds a B.A. in Music from Florida State University where his instructor was Dr. William Capps.
+He has also recently studied horn with members of the Boston Symphony, the Metropolitan Opera, and Dale Clevenger of the Chicago Symphony Orchestra.